Geriatric Medicine Fellowship Program

 The purpose of the Vanderbilt Geriatric Medicine Fellowship Program is to develop leaders who provide the best possible care to their patients and make important contributions to the field of geriatrics, to healthcare, and to the communities in which they work.

-Through prioritizing education and offering diverse clinical experiences, our interdisciplinary, multi-campus program at Vanderbilt University Medical Center and the VA Tennessee Valley Healthcare System has trained 34 fellows since its inception in 2000.
+Through prioritizing education and offering varied clinical experiences, our interdisciplinary, multi-campus program at Vanderbilt University Medical Center and the VA Tennessee Valley Healthcare System has trained 34 fellows since its inception in 2000.

 Our fellowship graduates hold successful careers in academic medicine, community leadership, private practice, and additional subspecialty areas including Hematology/Oncology, Cardiology, and Palliative Care.